Recession and Gasoline Demand in the Modern World

 Vehicle fuel efficiency gains slow gas demand

-Brian MilneAbout the author
+About the author

-A 26-year veteran of the energy industry, Brian L. Milne serves in multiple roles, including editor and analyst.
-He has delivered dozens of presentations on various topics related to the energy markets and has been quoted widely in the media, including The Wall Street Journal, Barron’s, USA Today, CNN, and major regional news outlets.
-Milne has authored numerous articles for international magazines exploring market dynamics and providing forward-thinking commentary and analysis.
-A graduate of Monmouth University in New Jersey, he has a B.A. in history and an interdisciplinary in political science (magna cum laude).
+Brian L. Milne is a 28-year veteran of the energy industry, and served in multiple roles at DTN, including editor and analyst.
+Milne delivered dozens of presentations on a wide range of topics discussing the energy markets and has been quoted widely in the media, including the Wall Street Journal, Barron’s, USA Today, Newsweek, CNN, National Public Radio, and major regional news outlets.
+He has authored numerous articles for international magazines, exploring market dynamics and providing forward-thinking commentary and analysis.
+Milne graduated from Monmouth University in New Jersey with a Bachelor of Arts in history and an interdisciplinary in political science (magna cum laude).